elandahl/elandahl.github.io/_posts/2017-9-30-Wearables-Seminar.md

 ---
 layout: post
-title: Seminar: "Wearables in Health Care" Monday October 9
+title: Seminar "Wearables in Health Care" Monday October 9
 ---

 *Sensors and analytics for wearable devices in research and clinical settings*